Talks for General Audiences

 The Star of Bethlehem

 Theories abound for the Star of Bethlehem.
 In this occasionally provocative talk, we look at the actual evidence and its cultural context, discuss some recent astrological and astronomical interpretations, and arrive at some definitive conclusions about the story.

 Ten Ways the Universe Tries to Kill You

 From gamma-ray bursts to asteroid impacts, an overview of cataclysmic events.
 This light-hearted but scientifically robust approach incorporates a lot of fundamental cosmological processes, from stellar evolution to galactic interaction.
-It is appropriate for both beginning and intermediate amateur astronomers.
+It can be adapted to any age-group or audience.